harshitjnu/Multilingual-Fake-News-Detection-Model/README.md

 Computes metrics like validation accuracy and loss.
 Prints progress during evaluation.

-Clone the repository and navigate to the directory to run the program:

--> git clone <repository-url>
-cd <repository-directory>
-Install dependencies:

-pip install -r requirements.txt
-Place datasets in the /kaggle/input/ directory.

-Run the script:

-python fake_news_detection.py
-View visualizations in saved .jpg files.

 Visualization Examples:
 Bar Plot of Label Distribution (All Datasets):
 Displays the number of Fake and True labels in each dataset.